Adding or removing members

 Health insurance reimbursement programs

 If your health insurance provider participates in a reimbursement program, you can enjoy double-digit reimbursement on your monthly dues.
 Stop by Member Services for a complete list of participating insurance providers, and to get this set up.

 The reimbursement is applied directly to membership dues on monthly electronic funds transfer (EFT) accounts.
 The reimbursement is dispersed as a check on annual memberships on a monthly basis.
 The reimbursement cannot exceed the total amount debit for membership for the month the debit is applied.
 There is a period of time between the completed month’s visits and the applied reimbursement.
 Example: If you work out 12 times in January, your visits are verified in February and the reimbursement is applied in March.

 The number of required visits to the Y for reimbursement varies by insurance provider.
-Eligible for visits are counted for attendance at Minnesota and Hudson, WI YMCA locations.
-Only one visit per day qualifies towards the required visit counts.
+Eligible visits are counted for attendance at Minnesota and Hudson, WI YMCA locations.
+Only one visit per day qualifies towards the total monthly visit count.
 Cancelling YMCA membership forfeits any unapplied reimbursements.

 Your membership entitles you to discounts on several YMCA programs—visit Member Services for specific discounts on programs like: